 Requirements: If you are interested in the Sheet Metal Worker apprenticeship, you must have a high school diploma or GED.

-Where can you start your Sheet Metal Worker apprenticeship?
+where can you start your SHEET METAL WORKER registered apprenticeship?

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.

-If you are interested in the Sheet Metal worker Apprenticeship, please reach out to one of the partners listed below to learn how to get started.
+If you are interested in the Sheet Metal Worker Registered Apprenticeship, please reach out to one of our partners to learn how to get started.